Psychological Injuries After a Car Accident

 - At least two cognition and mood symptoms

 Re-experiencing symptoms may cause problems in a person’s everyday life.
 Words, objects, or situations that are reminders of the event can also trigger re-experiencing symptoms.
-The symptoms can include flashbacks, bad dreams, and/or frightening thoughts.
+Symptoms can include flashbacks, bad dreams, and/or frightening thoughts.

-A strong perception that your life was in danger during a car accident can lead to avoidance behaviors, which can lead a car accident victim to develop PTSD.
+A strong perception that your life was in danger during a car accident can lead to avoidance behaviors, which may contribute to the development of PTSD.
 The avoidance of thoughts and emotions can interfere with a person’s processing of emotions, which can also increase the risk of PTSD.

-Arousal and reactivity symptoms are usually constant, as opposed to the former symptoms, which are triggered by things that remind a victim or the traumatic event.
+Arousal and reactivity symptoms are usually constant, as opposed to the former symptoms, which are triggered by things that remind a victim of the traumatic event.
 These symptoms make a person feel stressed and angry, and daily tasks like eating, sleeping, or concentrating are hard to do.
-The symptoms can include being easily startled, having difficulty sleeping, having anger outbursts, and/or feeling tense or on edge.
+Symptoms can include being easily startled, having difficulty sleeping, having anger outbursts, and/or feeling tense or on edge.

 It’s perfectly normal to experience any of the aforementioned symptoms for a few weeks following the accident.
 However, it’s when the symptoms last over a month and seriously affect a person’s ability to function that it can be PTSD.
 PTSD is often accompanied by other disorders like depression, substance abuse, or some kind of anxiety disorder.